Weld + Shopify: Powering your ecommerce brand with data

 - Set up a few more connectors and start extracting data from your other tools like Instagram, TikTok, and Google ads, Intercom, Stripe, and more.
 Choose from dozens of integrations in the Weld app.

 - Use this central source of truth for your data to build better reports, conduct in-depth analysis, and send data back out to your various apps and work tools.
-Our in-house team of data engineers and analysts will help you launch your data strategy.

 More and more ecommerce companies are becoming data-driven.
 In fact, some of the fastest-growing ecommerce brands like Son of a Tailor, Tekla Fabrics, Soundboks, Pas Normal Studios, Goodiebox, NØIE, and Roccamore are growing with Weld’s data platform.